sysgears/grain/docs/latest.md

 #### Customizing source processing settings

-It is generally recommended to add new regular expressions to the default processing configuration and keep the default settings, but, if required, you can completely redefine the configuration:
+It's recommended that you add new regular expressions to the default processing configuration and keep the default settings.
+However, you can completely redefine the configuration if required:

 ``` groovy:nl
 excludes << '/misc/.*' // additionally excludes the 'misc' directory